 Note: The address specified in the query-source option is used for both UDP and TCP queries, but the port applies only to UDP queries.
 TCP queries always use a random unprivileged port.

 use-v4-udp-ports

 '''

 Grammar: use-v4-udp-ports { <portrange>; ... };

-Blocks: options

-Tags: query

 '''

 Specifies a list of ports that are valid sources for UDP/IPv4 messages.

 use-v6-udp-ports